DAKISpro/.github/README.md

 The DAKISpro/deploy repository is designed to manage automation, deployment scripts, and infrastructure configuration for the organization’s applications.
 Its central role is to streamline setting up local development environments and deploying applications efficiently on servers running Docker, ensuring consistency across development and production setups.

 ## ⚙️ Org-wide GitHub Settings

+If you have a general issue to report and do not know which repository it belongs to, please create a ticket here: DAKISpro/.github Issues.

 This repository manages organization-wide GitHub settings, issue templates, and workflows for consistency across projects.

 ---